Bixilon/Minosoft/ReadMe.md

 # Minosoft

 Minosoft is an open source minecraft client, written from scratch in kotlin (and java).
 It aims to bring more functionality and stability.
+(To be clear: This is not clone of minecraft, you can see it more like a fork or even better as a reimplementation)

 [![pipeline status](https://gitlab.bixilon.de/bixilon/minosoft/badges/master/pipeline.svg)](https://gitlab.bixilon.de/bixilon/minosoft/-/commits/master)